Actively Recruiting

 - Patients 18 years old or older

-- Treated in the Perioperative Disability Unit (UPOH) of the Physical Medicine and Rehabilitation Department at the university hospital
+- Treated in the Perioperative Disability Unit of the Physical Medicine and Rehabilitation Department

-- Admitted for treatment of osteomyelitis-associated pressure ulcers using surgical flaps
+- Admitted for treatment of an osteomyelitis-associated pressure ulcer by surgical flap

 - Have a neuromotor disability

-- No objection to study participation from the patient or legally authorized close relative if patient is unable
+- No opposition to enrollment from patient or legally authorized relative if patient is unable

 - Affiliated with a social security scheme